-Rev. Fritz Bartels is a retired ordained elder in the Northern Illinois Conference.
+Pastor Fritz is a retired ordained elder in the Northern Illinois Conference.
 He started seminary after working 30 years at Caterpillar, his last position being that of a Machine Designer.
-Fritz graduated from Garrett-Evangelical Theological Seminary with a Master of Divinity Degree (M.Div.).
+Pastor Fritz graduated from Garrett-Evangelical Theological Seminary with a Master of Divinity Degree (M.Div.).
 Before his retirement, he served at Green Garden UMC, Polo Emmanuel UMC, East Jordan UMC, Crete UMC, and Grace Joliet.
-Fritz has been married to his wife Judy for 43 years, and they have two grown sons, Ben and Matt.
+Pastor Fritz has been married to his wife Judy for 43 years, and they have two grown sons, Ben and Matt.
 They also have an adorable grandson named Jack.
 Fritz loves to camp with Judy, to ride his Fuji road bike, to take photographs, and his reading interests include theology, fiction, poetry, and sometimes he even reads directions, but not always.
 He’s also very interested in birding and is the current Will County Audubon president.

 Director of Administrative Ministries

 Cheryl was born and raised in Rockford IL, one of fourteen kids.
 She worked for AT&T for 35 years, retiring in 1997.
 A life-long Methodist, Cheryl joined PUMC in 1997 and starting working here shortly after.
 Alongside serving as the Director of Administrative Ministries, Cheryl is also the financial secretary and membership secretary.
 She and her niece, Suzy, live in Whispering Creek.
 Go Cubs!